darthdeus/comfy/README.md

 # What is `comfy`?

-Comfy is a 2D game framework built in Rust.
-It's designed to be opinionated, pragmatic, and easy to use.
+Comfy is an ergonomic 2D game engine built in Rust.
+It's designed to be opinionated, productive, and easy to use.
 It uses [wgpu](https://wgpu.rs/) and [winit](https://docs.rs/winit/latest/winit/), which makes it cross-platform, currently supporting Windows, Linux, MacOS and WASM.
-Inspired by macroquad, it is designed to just work and fill most of the common use cases.
+Inspired by macroquad, Raylib, Love2D and many others, it is designed to just work and fill most of the common use cases.

 **Warning**: comfy is currently under heavy development.
 While there are games already being made using comfy, the API is not yet stable and